ebloc/eBlocPOW/README.md

 Navigate into `eblocPOW` directory.

-:warning: Do `bash initialize.sh` only once.
+:warning: Do `./initialize.sh` only once.
 You do not need to do it again :warning:

 ```bash
 ./initialize.sh